hanabi/hanabi.github.io/Reference.md

 ### The Elimination Bluff & The Elimination Layered Finesse

+- Normally, if a player has *Elimination Notes* on their hand, you can clue the next card in the suit to perform an *Elimination Finesse*.
-- It is possible to lie to a player who has *Elimination Notes* on their hand and pretend like you are performing an *Elimination Finesse* on them, causing them to play their oldest card as per the convention.
-This can cause an unrelated playable card to play.
+- It is also possible to pretend like you are performing an *Elimination Finesse* on someone in order to get an unrelated card to blind-play from their oldest slot.
 - If the player who performed the clue was in *Bluff Seat*, then it is to be treated like a *Bluff*, and thus they will not know where the actual *Elimination Card* is.
 (However, in most cases, at this point there will only be one remaining card with an *Elimination Note* on it, so it won't matter.)
 - If the player who performed the clue was not in *Bluff Seat*, then the blind-playing player is expected to keep playing until they find the intended card.
 This is similar to how a *Layered Finesse* works, but it is inverted such that they play cards from oldest to newest.

 ### The Out-of-Position Bluff (OOP) / The Reverse Bluff

-- Similar to a *Reverse Finesse*, it is possible to perform a *Reverse Bluff*.
-However, according to *Lie Principle*, you are only allowed to lie to the player who comes immediately after you, so this is illegal.
+- It is legal to perform a *Reverse Finesse*, but it is not legal to perform a *Reverse Bluff*, because it breaks the *Bluff Seat* rule (and violates *Lie Principle*).
   - Why this policy?
 It is not possible to play with both *Layered Finesses* and *Reverse Bluffs* at the same time. *Layered Finesses* are much better, so we choose to "turn on" *Layered Finesse* and "turn off" *Reverse Bluffs*.
 - However, players **can** rarely break the *Bluff Seat* rule if **one of the following is true**:
   1. The next player is at 0 clues (and won't blind-play anything / will blind-play an unrelated card).
   2. The next player will think that they have the *Bluffed* card in their own hand and will not try to *Finesse* or *Bluff* the next player.
 (In this case, the *Bluffed* card means the card that will blind-play.)
   3. The next player has enough positive or negative clues on their entire hand to know that they cannot have the card that the blind-played card will be played as.
 - Essentially, if i. or ii. is true, then the next player cannot act on their state of misinformation.
-And if iii. is true, then the next player will have full knowledge that a lie is occurring, so they will not try to "get" the *Bluffed* card.
+And if iii. is true, then the next player will have full knowledge that a *Lie* is occurring, so they will not try to "get" the *Bluffed* card.
 - Since valid *Out-of-Position Bluffs* are so rare, it is important to remember that:
   - Valid *Out-of-Position Bluffs* take precedence over *Known Bluffs*.
 In other words, if Bob can see that an *OOP Bluff* could be valid (meaning it meets one of the three criteria above), then Bob should not blind-play anything as a *Known Bluff* and let Cathy play instead.
   - Valid *Out-of-Position Bluffs* take precedence over *Layered Finesses*.
 In other words, if Cathy can see that an *OOP Bluff* could be valid (meaning it meets one of the three criteria above), then Cathy should not continue to blind-play cards as a *Layered Finesse*.
 (This is a common mistake.)